Phil Collins: 1996–2006: Phil Collins Big Band, Dance into the Light, Disney work, and Testify

-In the mid-1990s Collins was recruited to write and perform songs for its adventure film Tarzan (1999), integrated with a score by Mark Mancina.
+In the mid-1990s Collins was recruited to write and perform songs for Disney's adventure film Tarzan (1999), integrated with a score by Mark Mancina.
 Collins also sang his songs in French, Italian, German, and Spanish for the dubbed versions of the film's soundtrack.
 His song "You'll Be in My Heart" was released in June 1999 and spent 19 weeks at No. 1 on the Billboard Adult Contemporary chart, the longest time ever up to that point.
 In 2000, the song won Collins an Academy Award and a Golden Globe Award, both for Best Original Song.
 He performed "Two Worlds" at that year's ceremony and the Disney-themed Super Bowl halftime show.

 In June 1999, Collins was awarded a star on the Hollywood Walk of Fame.
 In 2000, he became partially deaf in one ear due to a viral infection.
 In June 2002, Collins accepted an invitation to drum for the house band at the Party at the Palace concert held on the grounds of Buckingham Palace, an event which celebrated Queen Elizabeth II's Golden Jubilee.
 In 2002, he received the Disney Legend award.

 On 11 November 2002, Collins released his seventh solo album, Testify.
 Metacritic's roundup of album reviews found this record to be the worst-reviewed album at the time of its release, though it has since been surpassed by three more recent releases.
 The album's single "Can't Stop Loving You" (a Leo Sayer cover) was a number-one Adult Contemporary hit.
 Testify sold 140,000 copies in the US by year's end.

 Disney hired Collins to compose and perform on the soundtrack to its 2003 animated feature Brother Bear, which included the song "Look Through My Eyes".
 In the same year he was inducted into the Songwriters Hall of Fame.
+In 2004, Collins released two compilation albums, The Platinum Collection and Love Songs.
 From June 2004 to November 2005, Collins performed his First Final Farewell Tour, a reference to the multiple farewell tours of other popular artists.
 In 2006, he worked with Disney on a musical production of Tarzan.